dtcenter/METplus/README.md

 (and eventually METViewer, a tool used for plotting MET output verification statistics).

 Documentation for both Users and Contributors can be found here: https://dtcenter.github.io/METplus.
-Fore more information about the entire suite of tools, please visit the METplus website (https://dtcenter.org/community-code/metplus) and direct questions to met_help@ucar.edu.
+For more information about the entire suite of tools, please visit the METplus website (https://dtcenter.org/community-code/metplus) and direct questions to met_help@ucar.edu.